Regulatory Compliance

 Georgia Environmental Protection Division (EPD)

-BD works closely with the Georgia EPD regarding regulatory compliance around ethylene oxide (EtO) emissions for BD’s facility in Covington and Madison.
+BD works closely with the Georgia EPD to ensure regulatory compliance regarding ethylene oxide (EtO) emissions at its Covington and Madison facilities.

 U.S. Environmental Protection Agency (EPA)